ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Motivation of Multilayered UA-RIS

 \section{Motivation of Multilayered UA-RIS}

-This section presents the motivation for our work.
+This section outlines the motivation behind adopting a multilayered UA-RIS.
 We begin by discussing the importance of simultaneously manipulating both the amplitude and phase of reflected waves in UA-RIS applications.
 Afterward, the inherent challenges in achieving flexible reflection control are clarified.
 Finally, we briefly review our previous solution for implementing such control and highlight its limitations.